norton287/RGB-Macro-Keypad/README.md

 ## Features

 * **Vibrant Customization:**  Make it your own!
 The keypad lights up in a mesmerizing rainbow pattern, and you can easily modify the colors to match your style.
 * **Three Layers of Power:** Access a multitude of commands across three different virtual button layout layers, activated by three dedicated keys.
+With the virtual layers, this gives you up to 39 virtual macro buttons from the 13 available physical buttons.
 * **Intuitive Key Mapping:**  Assign keyboard shortcuts, application launches, or even custom scripts to each key.
 * **Easy to Use:**  Plug and play with CircuitPython – no complex setup required.